 Scorpio has been tested and developed with Postgres 10.

 The default username and password which Scorpio uses is "ngb".
-If you want to use a different username or password you need to provide them as parameter when starting the RegistryManager.
+If you want to use a different username or password you need to provide them as parameter when starting the StorageManager and the RegistryManager.

 e.g.